mfaerevaag/semic/README.md

 Semi-C Interpreter
 ===============

-TODO
+This is an interpreter for a subset of C, featuring a debug option to step through programs line for line.

-## Build
+## Usage

+### Building
-Requires rust stable.
+Requires rust stable and cargo installed.

 Build with (takes a couple of minutes due to parser generator)

     cargo build --release

-Binary then found in `target/release/semic-interp`.
+Binary can then be found in `target/release/semic-interp`.

-To run interactively, use the `--debug` option
+To run interactively, where you can step through the program and print variables, use the `--debug` option.
+For **TA**, this will be the desired behavior so always use this!

     target/release/semic-interp --debug <program.semic>